How to choose a professional email address

 Zoho Mail supports multiple ways to create and choose professional email addresses for users

 - You can add the users one by one providing their first name, last name, and the email address to be created for them along with the password that should be used for them to log in.
-This method is better and well-preferred when you have to create 10 users or less.
+This method is better and well-preferred when you have to create 10 users or fewer.

 - However even if there are 5+ user accounts to be created, it is recommended to use 'Import from CSV' to create users from the details uploaded from a CSV file.

 - You can use the 'Import' options available to import users from CRM or other Zoho Services or directly import from GSuite.
-Detailed instructions are available on this help page.

 Group email addresses: Function/ Purpose-based professional email addresses

 Another important aspect that is often overlooked when creating an email address is the purpose-based email address.
-As the organization grows bigger, it is recommended to use generic or purpose-based email addresses like firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, etc which suit the specific purposes.
+As the organization grows bigger, it is recommended to use generic or purpose-based email addresses like firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, etc. which suit the specific purposes.
 This will ensure that even if employees leave the organization, the email addresses for important purposes like contact@ will still be functional.
-In the initial stages of an organization, the responsibility of support, sales, etc is at an individual level, and the communication happens from the customer or the lead to the person directly.
+In the initial stages of an organization, the responsibility of support, sales, etc. is at an individual level, and the communication happens from the customer or the lead to the person directly.
 However, to make the communication more standard and professional, it is better to ensure that such email addresses are generic group addresses that are managed by a team instead of individuals.

 Common practice for group emails: